Transport & Driving

 Buying a Car in Germany

-Now that you have a valid German driving license, you might dream of buying a car in Germany.
-Deciding between a used car and a new one mainly depends on the length of your stay, your budget, and what you need the car for.
-If you spend so much time on the road that buying a car in Germany is worth it, here are some tips for you.
+Now that you have a valid German driving license, you might want to buy a car in Germany.
+Whether you should get a used car or a new one mainly depends on the length of your stay, your budget, and what you need the car for.
+If you spend so much time on the road that buying a car is worth it, here are some tips for you.

-Most German car manufacturers list some licensed dealers on their website.
-If you cannot choose between a BMW and a Volkswagen, a number of special-interest magazines can help you make up your mind.
+Most German auto manufacturers list some licensed dealers on their website.
+If you cannot make up your mind between a BMW and a Volkswagen, a number of special-interest magazines can help you make up your mind.
 Once you have decided on a brand or model, you should check out several dealerships.
 Most car dealers in Germany offer good services, but it doesn’t hurt to compare prices or the help you receive from their staff.

 - The car usually comes with a guarantee, i.e. one year of warranty that covers all defects at the time of sale.
 These (as well as past technical inspections) are listed in the so-called Inspektionsheft.

-- The dealer should make sure that the ownership and registration documents (Zulassungsbescheinigung Teil l und ll, also known as Fahrzeugbrief and Fahrzeugschein) are in order.
+- The dealer should make sure that the ownership and registration documents (Zulassungsbescheinigung Teil I und II, also known as Fahrzeugbrief and Fahrzeugschein) are in order.

 - There is always a written contract.